Max9545/Muse-Finder/README.md

 Click Add to favorites at the bottom of the album list to add this artist to your favorites list.

+Bookmark the URL of your favorite artists to be able to come back to the page and see their album listings whnever you need.

 ## To start the Front End:
 ```